oreximus/academics_stuffs/CompSci078/01_What_is_Computation.md

 - First two point are related to programming, how you can a program!

-- Last tow points are about Computer Science, (i.e. How you can that how a program is much efficient that other )
+- Last two points are about Computer Science, (i.e. How you will know that one program is efficient than other program. )

-- Learning to program, represent knowledge with data structure.
+- Learning to program, representing the knowledge with data structure.

 - How do you good code, readable and understandable!